 Best trading platform for low-cost trading – eToro

-eToro have zero fees and offer an unlimited number of trades on a massive range of financial products.
+eToro offer an unlimited number of trades on a massive range of financial products.
 They are also a good option for traders who are taking their first steps into the world of share trading, offering tools such as Copy Trading which allows you to mirror the trading activities of successful traders.
 At eToro you can also take advantage of their free demo account where you can practice your trading skills with $100,000 of virtual cash.

 Best trading platform for beginners – Hargreaves Lansdown